Baptist Faith and Message: Position Statements

-The 2000 BF&M includes 18 topics which are position statements of the SBC.
-Each article or position is followed by Scripture which they use to support their position.
-(Note: The official SBC website, when referencing the Scripture, uses the Holman Christian Standard Bible translation, and has a pop-up box to show the actual text (except for a couple of cases where entire chapters are referenced).)
+The BF&M 2000 includes 18 topics which are position statements of the SBC.
+Each article or position is followed by Scripture references which are used to support the SBC's stated position.
+(Note: The official SBC website, when referencing the Bible, uses the Christian Standard Bible translation, which is published by LifeWay Christian Resources, an extension of the SBC.)